Updated: Dec 14, 2020

 Make the food you eat count

 Food really is the way to balance your health.
 You need to make sure you are getting enough of the food your brain needs to work optimally.
 Eat omega-3 fatty acids, antioxidants, and whole foods loaded with vitamins and minerals for your best brain health.
-Try adding some MCT oil into your morning coffee or taking it a step further for some "bulletproof" coffee (google it, it sounds strange, but it wakes up your brain in a snap!)
 When most people focus on their health, they often put more emphasis on their physical aspects.
 But well-rounded health comes from balancing both physical and mental.

 Your gut needs rebalancing

 Fermentation in the gut produces gasses and chemicals which can cloud your thinking making you feel like you've got cotton in your brain.
 A diet too high in processed sugars and carbohydrates are a big problem for the gut because these foods feed bad bacteria and yeasts in the GI tract that produce harmful byproducts.
 Cutting back on refined foods and adjusting your eating habits by including probiotic-rich foods, fiber, and protein can be very helpful.
 Anti-fungal foods like coconut oil, MCT oil, and fresh garlic and onions are very beneficial for helping destroy pathogens.